1. Introduction

 to MessagePublishedData

-to parse Pub/Sub messages instead and also use a logger instead.
+to parse Pub/Sub messages.
 In the end, your function should look like this:

 flag: